Quadriffis/immortal-millionaire/8 - have your money generate money.md

 - Achieved what I wanted to achieve had simple advice
 - Wanted to sell me their financial products said investing is complicated

 After reading a number of books I was sold on stock and bond index funds.
-I had read about a company called vanguard the offered products structured in a fair way and was determined to get started with them.
+I had read about a company called vanguard that offered products structured in a fair way and was determined to get started with them.
 I did what I thought made sense:  I called my bank to ask about the posibility to buy vanguard ETFs.

 The result was depressing.
 I was treated like an annoyance.
-As a twentysomething year old wanting to invest I had a few thousand euros saved to invest, which was a lot of money for me.
+As a twentysomething year old wanting to invest I had a few thousand euros available, which was a lot of money for me.
 The phone call went along the lines of this:

 - Bank: "Hello this is Bank"
 - Me: "Hello, this is your customer Mentor.
 I would like to invest in vanguard ETFs but can't seem to find the way to do this on your website."